Richard Penruddocke Long: Later years and death

 Charlotte enjoyed a lavish lifestyle, often travelling to Cannes, France, her favourite watering place, and always in style, with a private coupe on the train, eating off her own silver and eggshell china, and surrounded by a suite of couriers, valets de chambre and maids.

 In 1872, after Emperor Napoleon III lost the Battle of Sedan, and with it his throne, he and the Empress Eugenie fled to England.
 Charlotte was known to bear a resemblance to the Empress.
 One day when Charlotte was travelling in her usual style to the South of France, someone spotted her and mistakenly believed that the Empress was aboard the train.
-The word got around and a bouquet of flowers was thrown through the open window of Charlotte's compartment with a note: “We implore your Majesty to return to us”.
+The word got around and a bouquet of flowers was thrown through the open window of Charlotte's compartment with a note: "We implore your Majesty to return to us".
 No doubt in French of course.

 Long died, aged 49 in Cannes and was buried in West Ashton on 3 March 1875.
 After his death, Charlotte moved to Dolforgan Court in Exmouth, Devon, and became known locally as "Lady Bountiful" for her charitable works and her role in founding a hospital.
 However, her husband's cousin, who was manager of the family estates, feared that she would ruin the estates as well as her son Walter's reputation and the family name, through her "unthinking extravagance" and long-standing propensity for running up debts.
 In 1878 the family was forced to make legal arrangements to curb her spending.

 Family and legacy

 On 4 October 1853, Long had married Charlotte Anna, fourth and only surviving daughter of the politician William Wentworth Fitzwilliam Hume of Humewood in the Irish County Wicklow, in St George's, Hanover Square in London.
 They had ten children, of which the two youngest were born in France.
 His five-year-old son Henry died in 1866 from diphtheria, which almost claimed the life of his wife.

 The oldest son Walter became a cabinet minister and was later raised to the peerage as Viscount Long.
 His second son Richard sat also in the Parliament of the United Kingdom and was ennobled with the title Baron Gisborough.
-Florence Frideswyde (1855–1941), his eldest daughter was married to Sir Arthur Fairbairn, 3rd Baronet, grandson of Sir William Fairbairn, and the next younger daughter Margaret Henrietta Georgina (1859–1914), was married to Colonel Hugh Frank Clutterbuck.
-Another daughter named Frances Laura Arabella (1864–1932), was first the wife of Harry Willes de Windt, and secondly, after the latter's death, of Anthony George Lyster.
+Florence Frideswyde (1855–1941), his eldest daughter, was married to Sir Arthur Fairbairn, 3rd Baronet, grandson of Sir William Fairbairn, and the next younger daughter Margaret Henrietta Georgina (1859–1914) was married to Colonel Hugh Frank Clutterbuck.
+Another daughter named Frances Laura Arabella (1864–1932) was first the wife of the explorer Harry Willes de Windt, and secondly of the engineer Anthony George Lyster.
 Long's other children were: